Skip to main content

 Confusion Yes Not provided Yes Not provided

 Vaccinations against varicella (chickenpox) and zoster (shingles) have significantly decreased outbreaks of these viruses.
-However, the administration of live attenuated vaccines depend on the body’s immune system and natural response to the vaccine to produce antibodies in order to be effective.
-For that reason, acyclovir and valacyclovir should not be administered within a specific window before and after administering these vaccines.
+However, the administration of live attenuated vaccines depends on the body’s immune system and natural response to the vaccine to produce antibodies to be effective.
+Therefore, acyclovir and valacyclovir should not be taken within a specific window before and after getting these vaccines.
 Your healthcare provider can provide more specific information prior to your vaccine.

 This is not intended to be a comprehensive list of all potential drug interactions.
 Please ask your doctor or pharmacist for more information and be sure they know all prescription drugs and supplements you are taking prior to beginning antiviral therapy.